Carrie Heeter Ph.D.

 Roles

-I am a Professor Emeritus in the department of Media and Information at Michigan State University.
+I am a Professor Emeritus in the department of Media and Information at Michigan State University (not currently accepting graduate students).
 I am currently a meditation teacher, author, and scientist.
 I run the Meditation Conversations online community and podcast.

 Research and Teaching